 The College Guidance Department at Ma'ayanot is fully committed to providing college guidance to all students, beginning in ninth grade.
-Beginning in January, the college guidance counselors provide ninth and tenth graders and their parents with relevant, grade-appropriate information regarding the college admissions process.
-While the formal college guidance process begins in eleventh grade with a series of group and individual meetings and several evening programs for parents and students, college guidance counselors are available for consultation throughout high school.
+The formal college guidance process begins in eleventh grade with a series of group and individual meetings and several evening programs for parents and students, college guidance counselors are available for consultation throughout high school.